rafaelcaricio/fedimovies/CONTRIBUTING.md

 Avoid advanced language features unless there's a good reason to use them.
 The code should be comprehensible even to a Rust beginner.

+### MSRV

+The MSRV must not be greater than the version of [rustc package](https://tracker.debian.org/pkg/rustc) in Debian testing.

 ### Dependencies

 Try to minimize the number of dependencies.